glip-gg/glip-walle-sdk-docs/README.md

 ```

-Now you can import glip wallet anywhere you need in your app and no need to re initialize it.
+Now you can import glip wallet anywhere you need in your app and no need to re re-initialize it.
 ```js
   let glipWallet = await getGlipWallet()
 ```